rax-register/rax-register.github.io/README.md

 # register's accumulator

-A simple place to keep notes and write-ups about hackthebox machines.
+A simple place to keep notes and write-ups about Hack the Box machines and other resources.

 <p>&nbsp;</p>